 06 of 10

-One of the Top 5 Vancouver Holiday Attractions, the Rogers Santa Claus Parade features over 60 marching bands, dance troupes, festive floats and community groups, attracting over 300,000 spectators along its route through downtown Vancouver.
+One of the Top 5 Vancouver holiday attractions, the Santa Claus Parade features more than 60 marching bands, dance troupes, festive floats, and community groups, attracting more than 300,000 spectators along its route through downtown Vancouver.
 It comes to Vancouver in 2017 on Dec.
 3.

 07 of 10